josephjaspers/Robinhood/README.md

 ```python
 trader.save_session('filename')
 ```
-Saves your current robinhood session so you do not need to login again (until the cookie expires).
+Saves your current robinhood session for skipping logging in (until the cookie expires).
  To restore your session:
 ```python
 trader = Trader.load_session('filename')
 ```